Symmetronic/discrete-wavelets/README.md

 ### Node Modules

 - Run `npm install discrete-wavelets --save`
-- Add an import to the npm package `import DWT from 'discrete-wavelets';`
+- Add an import to the npm package `import dwt from 'discrete-wavelets';`
 - Then you can use the library in your code.

 ### UNPKG

-- Put the following script tag `<script src='https://unpkg.com/discrete-wavelets@2.0.0/dist/discrete-wavelets.umd.js'></script>` in the head of your index.html
+- Put the following script tag `<script src='https://unpkg.com/discrete-wavelets@3.0.0/dist/discrete-wavelets.umd.js'></script>` in the head of your index.html
 - Then you can use the library in your code.

 ## API